How Will Helmet Laws Affect My Motorcycle Lawsuit?

-The reality is that whether you were wearing a bike helmet or not at the time of your Illinois motorcycle accident, settling these kinds of cases can take time and test anyone’s patience.
-A lot of riders don’t know this, but Illinois is one of the three states in the country that doesn’t have motorcycle helmet laws.
+The reality is that whether you were wearing a bike helmet or not at the time of your motorcycle accident, settling these kinds of cases can take time and test anyone’s patience.
+A lot of riders don’t know this, but ours is one of the three states in the country that doesn’t have motorcycle helmet laws.

-Are you looking for an injured motorcycle lawyer in Chicago?
+Are you looking for an injured motorcycle lawyer?
 Call us NOW – 1 (773) 825-3547 for your free and confidential consultation into your legal options for compensation.
-The question of whether or not you were wearing a helmet when you sustained injuries as a rider is not relevant; it may still be possible for our Illinois motorcycle lawyers to help you recover compensation.
-Call us NOW at 1 (773) 825-3547 to speak with an Illinois motorcycle injury attorney for FREE regarding the value of your motorcycle lawsuit in Illinois.
+The question of whether or not you were wearing a helmet when you sustained injuries as a rider is not relevant; it may still be possible for our motorcycle lawyers to help you recover compensation.
+Call us NOW at 1 (773) 825-3547 to speak with a motorcycle injury attorney for FREE regarding the value of your motorcycle lawsuit.

 What Does The Law Say?

 Here’s the truth about motorcycle lawsuits: despite the fact that you weren’t wearing a helmet and the accident wasn’t your fault on account of the other driver’s negligence, the judge may still hold you partially liable for the accident, meaning that you may have to share some of the responsibility in your injured motorcycle lawsuit with the defendant.
 While most states do not have helmet laws, it nevertheless has what we call an “eye protection law” which loosely states that “…both passenger and driver must make use of goggles, glasses, or a transparent windshield,” as put forth by the Illinois Department of Transportation, or IDOT.